 It’s time we talk about elephant in the room and remove the stigma surrounding mental illness once and for all.

-On Tuesday morning, Wesley Mission took to the streets of Sydney’s CBD to invite Sydneysiders to talk openly and honestly about mental health.
+Last week, Wesley Mission took to the streets of Sydney’s CBD to invite Sydneysiders to talk openly and honestly about mental health.
 But they didn’t go alone.
 They were accompanied by Wesley, a giant inflatable elephant.
 While in previous years, this eye-catching mascot remained in our head office on Pitt Street, this year, Wesley has been given the chance to take the message of mental health out into the city.

 “The decision to take Wesley out of the office for the first time was a ‘no brainer’,” said Event Officer, Edel.
 “Mental illness is a public issue, and the point we’re trying to make is that it shouldn’t be hidden away.”